j2store/userguide/simple_csv_import__export.md

 5. Refer this user guide before exporting excel file to .csv file.

-6. Support for importing products options and / or product variants are not available.
+6. Support for importing product options and / or product variants are not available.

 ### Parameters